The first printed folio map of North America and the most iconic American chart of the 16th century.

 California and the Seven Cities of Cibola

 In an open space above the mountains, on the left side of the map, De Jode has provided several lines of text regarding Native peoples of the American Southwest.
-The annotation warns that the mountains are ‘inhabited by diverse nations, ferocious men without laws, who fight continually amongst themselves.’
+The annotation warns that the mountains are ‘inhabited by diverse nations, ferocious men without laws, who fight continually amongst themselves’.
 He goes on to list several tribes, including the ‘Apalchen,’ which modern scholarship considers to be one of the earliest historical documentations of the Apache Tribe, whose historical homelands have consisted of high mountains, sheltered and watered valleys, deep canyons, deserts, and the southern Great Plains, including areas in what is now Eastern Arizona, Northern Mexico (Sonora and Chihuahua) and New Mexico, West Texas, and Southern Colorado.

 The Gulf of Mexico

-The coastline of the Gulf of Mexico is another area that has been rendered with impressive detail.
+The coastline of the Gulf of Mexico is another area that has been rendered with an impressive degree of detail.
 Inlets, coves, estuaries, and rivers have been labeled, and in the west, several Mexican settlements have been included on the map.
-De Jode’s map exhibits the distinct influences of some of history’s most famous expeditions in the region, especially those of Spanish conquistadores Ponce de Leon and Hernando de Soto.
+De Jode’s map exhibits the distinct influences of some history’s most famous expeditions in the region, especially those of Spanish conquistadores Ponce de Leon and Hernando de Soto.

 Florida and Virginia